World's #1 finishing resource since 1989

 yes- I know there is no such thing as a "basic" solution just like there is no "basic" cookie recipe- but there are elements that every nickel plating solution has- and I was wondering what those are?

-for example- 3 tablespoons of nickel sulfate, 1 oz boric acid, 1 qt distilled water.
+for example- 3 tablespoons of nickel sulphate, 1 oz boric acid, 1 qt distilled water.

 - worcester, mass USA

 A. Hi, Michael.
-Tom immediately and very directly answered the OP's question in the very first response.
-But to re-iterate --
+Tom immediately answered the OP's question in the first response, but to re-iterate --

 The most common nickel plating solution is Watts' Nickel.
 It consists of: